openlegacy/openlegacy-public-ide-demos/mainframe-db2/demo-mainframe-db2-banking/README.md

 ## Demo Definition

-- Creation of a new SDK Project.
+- Create a new SDK Project.
 - Import **DB2 Procedure** using **DB2 Procedure Fetcher**.
 - Develop and run unit tests on the fly.
 - Test the connectivity and data retrieval from the **DB2**.
-- Creation of an API Project on top of your SDK Project.
+- Create an API Project on top of your SDK Project.

 ## Step 0 - Set Driver Classpath